Permanent Interstate Committee for drought control in the Sahel

 The Permanent Interstate Committee for Drought Control in the Sahel (French: Comité permanent inter-État de lutte contre la sécheresse au Sahel, abbreviated as CILSS) is an international organization consisting of countries in the Sahel region of Africa.

+Overview

 According to the official homepage, the organization's mandate is to invest in research for food security and the fight against the effects of drought and desertification for a new ecological balance in the Sahel.

 The Sahel is a transition area between the very dry North and tropical forests on the coast.
 It mostly displays bushes, herbs and very small trees and does not offer regular harvests to its inhabitants.
 Main characteristics include: